lum-ai/odinson/docs/installation.md

 and choose `Example` off the list.

-The file of Odinson rules being used in this example is [here](https://github.com/lum-ai/odinson/blob/master/extra/src/main/resources/example/rules.yml).

-and it will generate a json lines file.
-You need to point it at an index in application.conf, if you need help making an index, there is info here: https://github.com/lum-ai/odinson/tree/master/extra
+To use it, you will need to point it to an Odinson index by specifying the correct path in `application.conf`.
+If you need help making an index, or setting up your config file, there is info here: https://github.com/lum-ai/odinson/tree/master/extra

-Please let me know if this helps!
+The file containing the Odinson rules being used in this example is [here](https://github.com/lum-ai/odinson/blob/master/extra/src/main/resources/example/rules.yml), and the output is a json lines file, with one line per extraction.
+Please note that this example is meant to be illustrative only, and the output produced is not a true serialization of the extracted Mentions (i.e., only some attributes are included in the output).